py-pdf/PyPDF-Builder/README.md

 # PyPDF Builder

-A cross-platform clone of [PDFTK Builder](http://angusj.com/pdftkb/) written in Python.
+A cross-platform utility to join, split, stamp, and rotate PDFs written in Python.
 Yes, Python!

-The project's goal is a simple, end-user friendly GUI for the [PyPDF2](https://github.com/mstamy2/PyPDF2) package that can join, split, stamp/number, and rotate PDFs.
+This project is inspired by Angus Johnson's [PDFTK Builder](http://angusj.com/pdftkb/).
+Its goal is a GUI that builds on [PyPDF2](https://github.com/mstamy2/PyPDF2) as well as other PDF related libraries and offers a unified and simple experience for end-users.

 ![](screenshot.png)